nikpelgr/Obsidian-Graphite-Coast-my-copy/README.md

 # Obsidian Graphite Coast
 Custom Obsidian CSS with WYSIWYM editor, inspired by Red Graphite and California Coast themes

+## Licence
+Do what you want with it!

 ## Installation
 1. Turn off any themes already in use.